 - Furedy, R. (2018) A Summary of Dream Concepts

 - Furedy, R. (2018) A Guide to Working with Dreams Analytically

 Freud, S. (1900).
 The Interpretation of Dreams.
-The Standard Edition of the Complete Psychological Works of Sigmund Freud, Volume IV (1900): The Interpretation of Dreams (First Part), pp509-631
+The Standard Edition of the Complete Psychological Works of Sigmund Freud, Volume V (1900): The Interpretation of Dreams (Second Part), pp509-629

 Dreams are initiated in the unconscious.
 For subjective awareness to occur, the dream must break through the repression barrier and be modified by: condensation, reversal, displacement, symbolic transformation, (Dream work) to make it acceptable for the preconscious.
 Secondary revision occurs upon awakening, remembering, and telling the dream as coherent images.
 Dreams are not logical and are timeless.
 They are hallucinatory satisfaction of a repressed infantile wish.
 Freud repeatedly emphasizes that the dream work only processes.
 It does not think.
 The manifest dream is literally a collage of sensory impressions, both recent and indifferent, made from the day residues and serving to express what fundamentally was an unconscious, infantile wish that had been stirred up by a current conflict or a preconscious worry.

 The dream work leads to self-deception.
 The mind alters ideation to keep itself from being too disturbed.

 Solms, K., Solms, M. (2000).
 Clinical Studies in Neuro-Psychoanalysis, Karnac Books, pp44-69.

 Solms interviewed, using a psychoanalytic informed style, patients who had significant damage to specific areas of the brain.
 With damage to the inferior parietal region of either hemisphere, or the deep ventromedial frontal region, the conscious experience of dreaming stops completely.
 Therefore, these parts of the brain are capable of initiating the dream process.